auntyemman/graphql-user-management/README.md

 ## Description

 A secure and modular GraphQL-based user authentication system built with NestJS, Prisma, and PostgreSQL.
-This system implements biometric authentication and HMAC-encrypted biometric-based login to ensure strong identity verification.
+This system implements user authentication and HMAC-encrypted biometric-based login to ensure strong identity verification.

 ## Key Features
 - User management and Biometric login using HMAC-encrypted fingerprint data